dsentker/url-signature-bundle/README.md

 ```

 ## Credits
 Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications.
-The adjustments then resulted in a separate library (this one).
-The implementation of a Symfony Bundle is planned.
+The adjustments then resulted in a separate library and, additionally, in this symfony 4 bundle.

 ## Submitting bugs and feature requests
 Bugs and feature request are tracked on GitHub.